Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Challenges

 Two of our participants mentioned that many of their challenges have both social and technical aspects that stem from difficulties in interpersonal communication and collaboration.

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]

-\item[]{\textbf{Lack of Understanding for End Users' Needs:} P17 has observed that many people are drawn towards creating KGs before properly understanding the overarching use case and needs of the end users:
+\item[]{\textbf{Incomplete Understanding of End Users' Needs:} P17 has observed that many people are drawn towards creating KGs before properly understanding the overarching use case and needs of the end users:

 \begin{displayquote} People always want to go build a knowledge graph of everything\ldots They've defined success from a technical point of view.
-But then, what are you going to do with it?
+But what are you going to do with it?
 Why are you doing it?
 Who's going to go use it?
-What's the value that it's going to produce? -P17 \end{displayquote}
+What's the value it's going to produce? -P17 \end{displayquote}

 P18 (a KG Consumer) told us a similar story about a developer (Builder) who unnecessarily over-complicated the construction of a KG: